Sanjo-varghese/DevSecOps-Netflix/README.md

 ![vg](https://github.com/Sanjo-varghese/DevSecOps-Netflix/assets/116708794/7b8af0b4-b062-453d-a7da-d9ec67d5841d)

  # **Project Overview:-**
-- We will be deploying a Netflix clone.
-We will be using Jenkins as a CICD tool and deploying our application on a Docker container and Kubernetes Cluster and we will monitor the Jenkins and Kubernetes metrics using Grafana, Prometheus and Node exporter.
+- We will be deploying a Netflix clone application using Jenkins as a CICD tool and deploying our application on a Docker container and Kubernetes Cluster and we will monitor the Jenkins and Kubernetes metrics using Grafana, Prometheus and Node exporter.

 ### **Project Steps:-**